Prelude

 Summary

 When you know what to look for, moving from roles to collections isn't hard.
 It's basically just pushing some files from A to B. But that's only the case for the most basic scenarios.
 There's more to it; we didn't touch linting, unit tests, integration tests, or publishing a collection.
-I'm might cover this a bit more in a follow-up post.
+I might cover this a bit more in a follow-up post.

 I hope you could take something with you from this.
 Cheers!